 Also read: Visit Kanha National Park which is close to Jabalpur – Click Here

-The closest city to Bhedaghat is Jabalpur.
-Jabalpur is a big city, it has an airport, bus station and railway station.
-So you are all sorted.
-From Jabalpur, you can catch a bus to Bhedaghat or Dhuandhar falls.
-The place is very touristy so you will not find any difficulty in finding transport to it.
+Jabalpur is a well-connected city and thus provides ample transport facilities to reach Bhedaght.
+The city has an airport, bus station, and a railway station.
+So you are all sorted, and no excuse would work here!
+From Jabalpur, you can simply catch a bus to Bhedaghat or Dhuandhar falls.
+The place is very fairly low, and thus you will not regret being here!

 Book your stay at Jabalpur here – Click here